openebs-archive/openebs-docs/docs/deploycstor.md

 cStor provides storage scalability along with ease of deployment and usage. cStor can handle multiple disks of same size per Node and create different storage pools.
 These Storage Pools can be used to create cStor volumes which can be utilized to run applications.

 Additionally, you can add disks using the documentation available at [Kubernetes docs](https://cloud.google.com/compute/docs/disks/add-persistent-disk#create_disk).
 These disks can be used for creating the OpenEBS cStor pool by combining all the disks per node.
 You can scale the storage pool by adding more disks to the instance and in turn to the storage pool.
 Storage pools will be created in a striped manner.
+Refer [Storage Pools](/docs/next/setupstoragepools.html) section to know more about Storage Pool and how cStor pools are getting created.

 **Note:**